trampoline-labs/get-linked/README.md

 # Getlinked

 This repo hosts the GetLinked Hackathon official website.
+It is our solution to the [getlinked](https://twitter.com/getLinkedai) pre-hackathon challenge.

 ## Links